 Upon expiration of this permit, or upon earlier termination of operation of the project, or any turbine within the project, the Permittee shall have the obligation to dismantle and remove from the site all towers, turbine generators, transformers, overhead and underground cables and lines, foundations, buildings, and ancillary equipment to a depth of four feet.
 Any agreement for removal to a lesser depth or no removal shall be recorded with the county and shall show the locations of all such foundations.
 To the extent feasible, the Permittee shall restore and reclaim the site to pre-project conditions, including topography and topsoil conditions.
 All access roads shall be removed unless written approval is given by the affected landowner requesting that one or more roads, or portions thereof, be retained.
-All such agreements between the Permittee and the affected landowner shall be restored in accordance with the requirements of this condition within 18 months of termination.
+All such agreements between the Permittee and the affected landowner shall be submitted to the Commission prior to completion of restoration activities.
+The site shall be restored in accordance with the requirements of this condition within 18 months of termination.